 This example offers a responsive CSS image gallery that can be the perfect solution for the website you are thinking to create.

 Hoverbox is a simple, free image gallery that you can use to display images in a neat grid.
 On hover, the image is enlarged.
 It’s simple, with no fancy animations, yet highly effective and aesthetic.

 Final Thoughts on using a CSS image gallery

 Although it’s not a ‘true’ programming language, CSS is extremely versatile and it provides everything you need to come up with creative, exciting image galleries.

-However, not all CSS image galleries will do exactly what you want, so you’ll need to spend some time experimenting with several of the options presented in this article.
-Luckily, many of them are easy to customize, so don’t be afraid to tweak and tinker!
+However, not all CSS image galleries will do exactly what you want, so you’ll need to spend some time experimenting with several of the options presented in this article or image manipulation service.
+Don’t be afraid to tweak and tinker!

 If you enjoyed reading this article on CSS image gallery, you should check out this one about CSS text glow effects.